ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 You can expect Ballerina to figure out the code and tell whether the program is safe for strands to be executed on separate threads or not.
 In case it is safe, it is guaranteed that there will not be any undetected data races.

 The ``lock`` statement is not enough to achieve this safety since it is left to the developer to use it.
-Therefore, there are additional provisions in Ballerina that provide the level of protection that is in line with the expected safety, as stated above.<br><br>
+Therefore, there are additional provisions in Ballerina that provide the level of protection that is in line with the expected safety, as stated above.

 ### ``isolated`` Functions